 Today we are considering a request from Saskatchewan to amend a part of the Canadian Constitution.
 It is a small part, it is true, but such a request deserves our immediate attention because it is long overdue.
 Parliamentarians who wish to do so should have a say.
 We are having this debate because on November 29 of last year, the Legislative Assembly of Saskatchewan unanimously passed a resolution to repeal a section of the Saskatchewan Act.

 History buffs, and I know there are many in the House, will know this act received royal assent in 1905.
-It is best know for having created the province of Saskatchewan, and it was adopted at the same time as the Alberta Act, creating the province of Alberta.
+It is best known for having created the Province of Saskatchewan, and it was adopted at the same time as the Alberta Act, creating the Province of Alberta.
 Both were created from parts of the Northwest Territories.
 Alberta and Saskatchewan became the eight and ninth provinces of Canada on September 1, 1905.
 Both acts were enshrined in the Canadian Constitution in 1982, and this why the change requested by Saskatchewan requires an amendment to the Canadian Constitution.

 The resolution passed by the Legislative Assembly of Saskatchewan specifically calls for the repeal of section 24 of the Saskatchewan Act.
 This section relates to the clause of a contract signed in 1880 between the Government of Canada and the founders of the Canadian Pacific Railway company.

 I want to note that I will be sharing my time with the hon. member for .